Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/components/forms.md

 ### File browser

+{% capture callout %}
+The recommended plugin to animate custom file input: [bs-custom-file-input](https://www.npmjs.com/package/bs-custom-file-input), that's what we are using currently here in our docs.
+{% endcapture %}
+{% include callout.html content=callout type="info" %}

 The file input is the most gnarly of the bunch and requires additional JavaScript if you'd like to hook them up with functional *Choose file...* and selected file name text.

 {% capture example %}